 About Promesa Academy Charter School

-Promesa Academy Charter School opened in August 2020 to serve students in grades K–2 with a school model that invites children to love learning.
+Promesa Academy Charter School opened in August 2020 to serve elementary students with a school model that invites children to love learning.
 “There are no boundaries to what kids can do,” said founder Ambika Dani.
 The school provides teachers with the time and support to build meaningful relationships with every child.
 Each class is designed to create authentic and engaging learning experiences.
 The mission of the school is grounded in equity and innovation.

 One of the unique features about Promesa Academy is that students learn from subject matter expert teachers, even as young as kindergarten.
 So, the math teachers are people who love math and problem solving, and they get to spend their time teaching math to multiple groups of students.
 The teachers who focus on literacy, art, and music are themselves authors, artists, and musicians, respectively.
 When young children are taught by subject matter expert teachers, it builds a strong foundation in those areas.